Huy-DNA/shelter/report/chapters/implementation/index.typ

 #include "nginx.typ"

 == Prometheus
-Prometheus is deployed as a Docker Swarm service with 3 replicas.
+Prometheus is deployed as a Docker Swarm service with 3 replicas @hashicorp-telemetry.
 It connects to the internal overlay network `vault-network`.
 Configuration is injected via Docker config (`prometheus-config`).
 Data is stored using a persistent volume.
 #figure(
   image("../../static/prometheus-architecture.png"),
   caption: [Prometheus and Vault Monitoring Architecture],